NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ## Introduction

 The GDC DNA-Seq analysis pipeline identifies somatic variants within whole exome sequencing (WXS) and whole genome sequencing (WGS) data.
-It identifies somatic variants by comparing allele frequencies in normal and tumor sample reads, annotating each mutation, and aggregating mutations from multiple cases into one project file.
+Somatic variants are identified by comparing allele frequencies in normal and tumor sample alignments, annotating each mutation, and aggregating mutations from multiple cases into one project file.

 The first pipeline starts with a reference alignment step followed by co-cleaning to increase the alignment quality.
 Four different variant calling pipelines are then implemented separately to identify somatic mutations.
-Somatic-caller-identified variants are further filtered and then annotated.
-An aggregation pipeline incorporates variants from multiple cases from one project into a MAF file for each pipeline.
+Somatic-caller-identified variants are then annotated.
+An aggregation pipeline incorporates variants from all cases in one project into a MAF file for each pipeline.

 DNA-Seq analysis is implemented across six main procedures: